theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/integrate_sap_data_into_a_Snowflake_data_warehouse.md

 ---
-layout: page
-title: Integrating SAP Data into a Snowflake Data Warehouse
+title: Integrate SAP Data into a Snowflake Data Warehouse
 description: integrating-sap-data-into-a-snowflake-data-warehouse
-permalink: /:collection/:path
-weight: 85
 ---

 Theobald Software has partnered with Snowflake to build a showcase for integrating SAP ERP data into a Snowflake cloud data warehouse.